Russell believes as Mercedes eye win in Mexico

 "Losing the first lap made it a bit more difficult because I had to keep it clean, so not able to push as hard as I would have liked.

-"(The engine problem) started to appear in Q2 and then it was every run in Q3.
+"[The engine problem] started to appear in Q2 and then it was every run in Q3.

 "Basically I was dropping out of power on exits of corners, so I definitely think we were losing quite a bit of time.
 It felt like an ignition issue but I will find out from the team."